rusini/manool/Home.md

 #### What's next?
 Do you have a roadmap for MANOOL?

-Sure, here it is (*as of September 2021*):
+Sure, here it is (as of September 2021):

-1. Complete a JIT compiler for MANOOL to achieve run-time performance only marginally slower than that of the most sophisticated dynamic-language engines in the market (such as V8 and LuaJIT), but only at a fraction of their complexity.
+1. Complete a JIT compiler for MANOOL to achieve run-time performance only marginally slower than that of the most sophisticated dynamic-language engines in the market (such as V8 and LuaJIT) but only at a fraction of their complexity -- this is doable according to my experiments.

-2. Replace `{` and `}` in the syntax by `(` and `)` in the second version of the language (as shown in this write-up).
-The idea is to to appeal more to at least one established language community (Lisp/Scheme), although at the cost of extra complexity, including a more complicated LL(2) parser.
+2. Replace `{`/`}` in the syntax by `(`/`)` in the 2<sup>nd</sup> version of the language (as shown in this writeup).
+The idea is to appeal more to at least one established language community (Lisp/Scheme), albeit at the cost of extra complexity (including a more complicated LL(2) parser).

-3. Complete the language specification and the tutorial.
+3. Complete and polish the MANOOL language [Specification](specification/) and the [Tutorial](tutorial/lesson-1).

-4. Build a MANOOL ecosystem (e.g., libraries) and a user community.
+4. And ultimately, build a MANOOL ecosystem (libraries, tools, success stories) and a user community -- any help is welcome!

 {%endraw%}{%include page_footer.md%}